Amrit6969/Amrit-Bot/README.md

  - $playtime <username> - Prints how long someone has played on the server for.
  - $lastseen <username> - Prints the last time <username> was online

-<username> is optional.
+Using <username> is optional.
 If you type a command without <username> it will assume <username> is your ign.

 - *more soon*